MistaVikz/GHG-Pro/README.md

 To run the GHG_Pro project, you'll need to install the required dependencies listed in the `requirements.txt` file.
 You can do this by running the following command in your terminal: pip install -r requirements.txt

-This will install all the necessary dependencies, including [list some of the key dependencies, e.g., pandas, numpy, etc.].

 Note: Make sure you have Python [3.0] or higher installed on your system.

 ### Usage